Ever wondered where most of our energy comes from? A significant source is fossil fuels, accounting for about 80% of our energy consumption.

 What are Fossil Fuels?

-Fossil fuels are power sources we get from the earth.
+Fossil fuels are power sources we get from the Earth.
 They come from old plants and animals that died long ago.
 These remains were under high heat and pressure for millions of years to become fossil fuels.

 Coal, oil, and natural gas are three types of fossil fuels.